rieckpil/testing-spring-boot-applications-masterclass/README.md

 Run all **integration & web** tests:

 1. Make sure no Docker containers are currently running: `docker ps`
-2. Make sure the frontend has been build and is part of the `target/classes/public` folder: `./mvnw package -DskipTest`
+2. Make sure the test classes have been compiled and the frontend has been build and is part of the `target/classes/public` folder: `./mvnw package -DskipTest`
 3. Execute `./mvnw failsafe:integration-test failsafe:verify`

 Run **all tests** together: